farcasterxyz/protocol/README.md

 Fnames are issued as NFT's by the Farcaster Name Registry on a first-come-first-serve basis.
 Each name must match the regular expression `/^[a-z0-9][a-z0-9-]{0,15}$/`.
 They have specific properties that make them useful in a social network relative to other namespaces like ENS.
 They are cheaper to mint and own, are less vulnerable to [homoglyph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack) because of the restricted character set and also [recoverable](#33-recovery).
 Farcaster does not mandate the usage of an fname, and users are free to use alternate namespaces with their `fids`.

+Giving up a username does not affect sufficient decentralization.
+Farcaster is designed around the fid and every message and action points to it.
+Fnames can be changed at any time without losing a single follower or cast.
+A user who gives up one name can purchase another and continue using the app, or even elect not to have an fname and just use their fid.

 #### Username Policy

 Usernames are free to register during beta and are governed by a simple policy.
 The policy aims to prevent names from being squatted by inactive users or used maliciously to impersonate others.
 A solution to this problem cannot be easily automated and requires human judgment to enforce (for now).
 The username policy has two central tenets: